Chrissie Hynde: Artistry and influence

 Hynde has a contralto vocal range.
 Until 1978, shortly before the advent of the Pretenders, Hynde had little idea what she sounded like.
 Hynde eschews formal voice training; she contends that "distinctive voices in rock are trained through years of many things: frustration, fear, loneliness, anger, insecurity, arrogance, narcissism, or just sheer perseverance – anything but a teacher."
-In 2023, Rolling Stone ranked Hynde at number 114 on its list of the 200 Greatest Singers of All Time.

 In a 1994 interview, Madonna recalled of Hynde:

 "I saw her play in Central Park [in August 1980, performing with the Pretenders].
 She was amazing: the only woman I'd seen in performance where I thought, yeah, she's got balls, she's awesome! ...
 It gave me courage, inspiration, to see a woman with that kind of confidence in a man's world."

 Personal life

 Hynde, born in the United States, has long maintained dual citizenship with the UK.
-In the 1970s, Hynde, unable to obtain a work visa, asked both Sid Vicious and Johnny Rotten to marry her, though for various reasons neither did.
-Hynde then went back to the US briefly before returning to the UK.
+In the 1970s, she went back to the US briefly before returning to the UK.

-In 1982, Hynde and Ray Davies planned to wed in Guildford, but "the guy in the register office took one look at us and suggested we come back another time".
-In 1983, Hynde had a daughter, Natalie, with Davies.
-She married Jim Kerr, lead singer of the band Simple Minds, in 1984.
+In 1980, Hynde met Ray Davies (of The Kinks, of whom Hynde had always been a fan) in a New York nightclub and the two began a relationship.
+In 1979, The Pretenders' first single had been a cover of The Kinks' "Stop Your Sobbing", which Davies wrote.
+The Pretenders went on to cover another of Davies's songs, "I Go to Sleep", which became a UK Top 10 hit for them in 1981.
+In 1982, Hynde and Davies planned to wed in Guildford, but "the guy in the register office took one look at us and suggested we come back another time."
+The couple never did actually marry, but had a daughter together, Natalie, in 1983.
+After her relationship with Davies ended, Hynde married Jim Kerr, lead singer of the band Simple Minds, in 1984.
 Together they had a daughter, Yasmin, in 1985.
 They lived in South Queensferry as well as Kilmacolm, Scotland and divorced in 1990; Hynde was married to Colombian artist and sculptor Lucho Brieva from 1997 to 2002.

-She follows Vaishnavism, a branch of Hinduism, and travels to India once every year to further her studies.
+Hynde follows Vaishnavism, a branch of Hinduism, and travels to India once every year to further her studies.

-Hynde lives in London and also has an apartment in the Northside Lofts in her hometown of Akron.
+Hynde lives in London and has an apartment in the Northside Lofts in her hometown of Akron.

 Hynde became a vegetarian in 1969 at the age of 18.
-She has described becoming a vegetarian as "the best thing that ever happened to me".
-She says that she came to regard meat-eaters with "distaste, almost contempt" but has learned to "live and associate with [them] but never respected them".
+She has described becoming a vegetarian as "the best thing that ever happened to me."
+She says that she came to regard meat-eaters with "distaste, almost contempt" but has learned to "live and associate with [them] but never respected them."
 Hynde is also an animal rights activist and a supporter of PETA and the animal rights group Viva!.

-Hynde has publicly campaigned against the extradition of Julian Assange to the United States, and in February 2020 called on then President Donald Trump to "set him free".
+Hynde has publicly campaigned against the extradition of Julian Assange to the United States, and in February 2020 called on then President Donald Trump to "set him free."